Kev Thomas Writes

 The next thing heard issuing from deep inside the long grass, was a single shot followed by loud shouting and an angry buffalo’s bellows and grunts of rage.
 The Zimbabwean PH immediately forced his way through the elephant grass and found his colleague getting a severe goring from the wounded buffalo.
 He courageously ran up to it, placed his .458 Winchester barrel in its ear and shot it.
 And then with Herculean strength pushed it off the badly injured PH.
 Some two-months later I shared a safari camp with the PH in question, who by then had recovered from his ordeal after having spent time in hospital.
 He readily conceded that had it not been for his Zimbabwean ‘front’ he would’ve been killed.
 He also emphasised he wouldn’t be running after a wounded buffalo again.

 During 1992 another wounded buffalo scenario also took place in Zimbabwe, sadly, it ended in a double tragedy.
-PH Alistair Travers was an exceptionally experienced young PH and came from a well-respected family in Zimbabwe’s game ranching and wildlife industry.
+PH Alistair Travers was an exceptionally experienced and respected young PH who came from a well-respected family in Zimbabwe’s game ranching and wildlife industry.
 He was guiding a buffalo hunt with a prominent South African banker, Johan Bellingham, who also had his son along on the hunt.
 Using a borrowed .375 H&H Bellingham wounded a buffalo which ran off.
 Next day when it was located, it immediately galloped down into a heavily wooded steep-sided narrow ravine, before reappearing on the opposite side.
 In that brief window of opportunity when it reappeared, Alistair got off a snap shot, just as the buffalo disappeared over the crest.
 It was later said he felt his bullet may have connected with the buffalo’s hindquarters.

 Immediately after the shot Alistair, with the client, and his son, following in his wake took off at speed after the buffalo.
 Obviously, he felt his bullet may well have slowed the buffalo down, and he was intent on anchoring it as quickly as possible.
-To save time he followed an elephant trail which also led into, and through the same heavily wooded area in the bottom of the ravine, that the wounded buffalo had passed through earlier.
+To save time he followed an elephant trail which also led into, and through the same heavily wooded area in the bottom of the ravine, the wounded buffalo had passed through earlier.
 For some unknown reason the buffalo, already having disappeared over the crest on the opposite side suddenly turned around and returned at a gallop back along its previous trail towards the ravine.

 With momentum behind its 820kg mass it charged back down into the ravine straight into Alistair and Bellingham who were hurrying along the elephant trail from the opposite direction.
 Alistair, being in front was immediately attacked before he could get a shot in.
 The buffalo hooked him in the stomach, partially ripping his intestines out before tossing him up into the air.
 Falling heavily, he rolled off the trail and down into the ravine bed.
 During the melee Bellingham’s son had shinnied up a tree, and the buffalo next attacked and killed Bellingham senior instantly.
 It then ran off and once more disappeared (apparently, never to be accounted for).

 Bush pilot Ian Piercy was flying overhead on another tasking when he heard the VHF call for an emergency CASEVAC.
 As a result, Alistair, in terrible pain and shock was evacuated by air, but unfortunately passed away shortly before the aircraft arrived in Harare.
 Alistair’s attempting to quickly follow the wounded buffalo after his attempted anchor shot was a normal PH reaction given the circumstances, and terrain.
 The last thing they’d probably anticipated was the buffalo suddenly deciding to double back.
 By doing so, it’d caught them totally by surprise in thick brush.
-The loss of a highly respected young PH, and a South African businessman, was a tragedy that shocked the Zimbabwe safari industry.
+The loss of a highly respected young PH, and a South African businessman, was a tragedy which shocked the Zimbabwe safari industry.

 Complacency coupled to over confidence probably led to me agreeing.
 However, it was nearly our undoing because within 100m of our start-point on the blood trail we got attacked by an extremely angry and determined buffalo.
 Judging by the spoor pattern in the aftermath, it seemed as if it’d found a place to bed down – and probably die.
 Our arrival in the thicket disturbed it which initially led to it running off for about 40m.
 Moving cautiously forward on the spoor, we’d hardly covered 10m before it charged out of the brush bellowing and at incredible speed, almost getting amongst us.
-It was a noisy affair but we managed to shut it down and then watched the sheepish looking trackers attempting to climb down out of thorny trees that under normal circumstances would’ve been impossible to climb.
+It was a noisy affair but we managed to shut it down and then watched the sheepish looking trackers attempting to climb down out of thorny trees which under normal circumstances would’ve been impossible to climb.

 Patience and discipline are the keys to successfully hunting buffalo (and any other dangerous game).
 Probably ninety-nine percent of wounded buffalo will keep trying to flee the hunter, however, if you rush the follow-up on a wounded buffalo, the odds are it will attack you.